Print Options

 Faculty Director: Justin Marlowe

-The certificate requires completion of two required courses, along with one additional elective course.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation, and there is no pass/fail option.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+The specialization requires completion of one required course, along with two additional elective courses.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
+Students should complete the formal signup process to indicate their intention to pursue the specialization .

 Required courses